The low block: football tactics explained

 But it can make it harder to create chances of your own.
 By conceding such huge swathes of territory, getting the ball up the other end is, naturally, going to be a tough ask.

-You need players capable of counter-attacking at lightning speed, whilst also knowing how best to use space while carrying the ball.
+You need players capable of transitioning at lightning speed, whilst also knowing how best to use space while carrying the ball.
 Individuals who have enough energy to quickly get their defensive shape back once they have lost the ball is another essential.

 The system also requires good communication between teammates and concentration over 90 minutes.
 Playing a low block requires discipline.
 Setting up the team in this manner without being disciplined, is almost akin to immediately throwing in the towel.

 Jack has worked as a sports reporter full-time since 2021.
 He previously worked as the Chief Women’s Football Writer at the Mirror, covering the England Women’s national team and the Women’s Super League.
 Jack has reported on a number of major sporting events in recent years including the 2023 FIFA Women’s World Cup on the ground in Australia.
-When not writing about the game, he can often spotted playing at a pitch somewhere in the west London area.
+When not writing on football, he can often be spotted playing the game somewhere in west London.